louddog/wp-redirects/readme.txt

 == Changelog ==

+= 1.1 =
+* Cleaned up interface
+* [Bug fix](http://wordpress.org/support/topic/you-do-not-have-sufficient-permissions-to-access-this-page-142): Removed use of short tags

 = 1.0 =
 * Hello world.

 == Upgrade Notice ==

+= 1.1 =
+Upgrade if you were having errors.
+Otherwise, this is a cosmetic upgrade.

 = 1.0 =
 Well.
 I don't see how you can be upgrading at this point.